Baker Hughes to enhance life-of-well capabilities by buying well intervention specialist

 Baker Hughes informed on Monday that it was acquiring Altus Intervention to bring critical capabilities and technologies for well intervention – including tractor and power mechanical application solutions – to its oil and gas integrated well intervention solutions.

 Maria Claudia Borras, executive vice president of oilfield services at Baker Hughes, remarked: “The addition of Altus Intervention supports our strategy to transform core oil & gas operations by enhancing technological capabilities and providing customers with higher-efficiency solutions.
 We value the Altus Intervention team’s deep expertise and look forward to bringing these fully integrated well intervention solutions to our global customer base.”

-The U.S. player explained that this acquisition complements its existing portfolio of oilfield technologies and integrated solutions by enhancing the company’s life-of-well capabilities as operators look to improve efficiencies from mature fields.
+The U.S. player explains that this acquisition complements its existing portfolio of oilfield technologies and integrated solutions by enhancing the company’s life-of-well capabilities, as operators look to improve efficiencies from mature fields.

 Norway-headquartered Altus Intervention specializes in fully integrated well intervention solutions, including proprietary technology, with a commitment to innovation, skills, and collaboration.
 The company operates in 11 countries and its well intervention services and digital technologies provide more efficient solutions compared to other technologies, according to Baker Hughes.

 Åge Landro, CEO of Altus Intervention, commented: “Our technology and techniques play a critical role in improving production, well intervention and plug and abandonment, and we believe this agreement with Baker Hughes is the right step forward.“

 “We are focused on a long-standing vision of making intervention smarter to deliver real change operationally and commercially, and we look forward to leveraging Baker Hughes’ strong network, complementary technology and global infrastructure in the oil and gas industry,” added Landro.